cheshire137/huxleyfm/README.md

 Pass `NODE_ENV=development` to view the JavaScript console for debugging, e.g., `NODE_ENV=development npm start`.

-Pass `ENABLE_CHROMECAST=1` to enable the Chromecast button when a station is played.

 Pass `DISABLE_PLAYING=1` to disable actually playing music when a station is selected.

 ### Troubleshooting